liquidprompt/liquidprompt/docs/config.rst

    The example config file does not include every config option, and the comments describing the options are less verbose than the descriptions on this page.

+Several example of configurations are given in the ``contrib/presets`` directory.
+Some of these presets can be combined, for instance for changing the icons, along with the colors.

 Each config option is documented with its default value.
 Options of type ``bool`` accept values of ``1`` for true and ``0`` for false.